-Using the original Hipparcos data that was released in 1997, the parallax to the star was given as 32.14 which gave the calculated distance to Gamma Delphini B as 101.48 light years away from Earth or 31.11 parsecs.
-It would take a spaceship travelling at the speed of light, 101.48 years to get there.
-We don't have the technology or spaceship that can carry people over that distance yet.
+Using the original Hipparcos data that was released in 1997, the parallax to the star was given as 32.14000 which gave the calculated distance to Gamma Delphini B as 101.48 light years away from Earth or 31.11 parsecs.
+If you want that in miles, it is about 596,562,902,870,672.74, based on 1 Ly = 5,878,625,373,183.61 miles.

 In 2007, Hipparcos data was revised with a new parallax of 25.82000 which put Gamma Delphini B at a distance of 126.32 light years or 38.73 parsecs.
 It should not be taken as though the star is moving closer or further away from us.
 It is purely that the distance was recalculated.

 The source of the information if it has a Hip I.D. is from Simbad, the Hipparcos data library based at the University at Strasbourg, France.
 Hipparcos was a E.S.A. satellite operation launched in 1989 for four years.
 The items in red are values that I've calculated so they could well be wrong.
-Information regarding Stellar Age, Metallicity or Mass is from the E.U.
+Information regarding Metallicity and/or Mass is from the E.U.
 Exoplanets.
 The information was obtained as of 12th Feb 2017.